Jackkluz/passchecker/README.md

 # Passchecker
-A program to check the security of personal password.
+A program to check the security of personal passwords.
 Passwords are encrypted with a SHA1 hash and then only the first 5 values of the hash are sent to the API.
 The results are filtered to match the exact hash on the backend to avoid leaking the full hash of all the passwords you use to the API.

 HOW-TO: